amitesh786/ConvertPDF/README.md

 ## 📌 How to Use
 - 1️⃣ Open index.html in a browser.
-- 2️⃣ Click on the file input and select one or more JPG/PNG images.
+- 2️⃣ Click on the file input and select one or more JPG/HEIC/PNG images.
-- 3️⃣ Click the "Convert to PDF" button.
+- 3️⃣ Click the "Convert to PDF" button and it will start loading.
 - 4️⃣ The converted PDF will be automatically downloaded.

 ## 🔧 Setup (For Developers)